-The LSAC does a number of other good deeds for the legal education system.
+The LSAC does a number of other good deeds for the legal education system:

-- ✓ The Candidate Referral Service allows law schools to search LSDAS data for students who match particular profiles (for example, LSAT scores of a certain level, minorities, women, students from a certain region, and so on) so that they can contact them and invite them to apply. - ✓ Law school forums held in different states give prospective law students an opportunity to find out more about law school and the legal profession. - ✓ The LSAC sells LSAT-prep materials and other information; you can buy these materials on the Web site.
+- The Candidate Referral Service allows law schools to search CAS data for students who match particular profiles (for example, LSAT scores of a certain level, minorities, women, students from a certain region, and so on) so that they can contact them and invite them to apply. - ✓ Law school forums held in different states give prospective law students an opportunity to find out more about law school and the legal profession. - ✓ The LSAC sells LSAT prep materials and other information; you can buy these materials on the website.
 Buying copies of recently administered LSATs is one of the most useful tools.
-They come with answers, not explanations, but they're the real thing and make great practice tests.
-(Do focus most on the most recent tests, because they've gotten a bit harder since the late 1990s.) - ✓ The LSAC also works to increase minority representation in the legal profession.
+They come with answers, not explanations, but they're the real thing and make great practice tests. - ✓ The LSAC also works to increase minority representation in the legal profession.